WIHS Championship Finals at Capital One Arena

 > Membership Application.

-Horse/rider combinations will qualify based on points accrued during the qualifying period in WIHS-sanctioned classes or classics.
-Horse/rider combinations wishing to compete in the WIHS Championship Finals at Verizon Center must enter on the Washington International Horse Show entry blank.
+- Horse/rider combinations will qualify based on points accrued during the qualifying period in WIHS-sanctioned classes or classics.
+Horse/rider combinations wishing to compete in the WIHS Championship Finals at Capital One Arena must enter on the Washington International Horse Show entry blank.
 Entries must be postmarked by the closing date of entries.
-2017 Prize List will be available mid July.
+The 2018 WIHS Prize List will be available in mid July.

 Equitation Riders: Learn about competing in the WIHS Equitation and Pony Equitation Championships.